troglobit/xplugd/README.md

     -s        Use syslog, even if running in foreground, default w/o -n -v        Show version info and exit

-The script is called with the following arguments, prepared for future addition of support for input devices as well as the current support for output devices:
+The script is called with the following arguments:

     sample.script TYPE DEVICE STATUS ["Optional Description"]
                    |    |      |